-The Problem With an Overt Picture Book Moral
+The Problem With Picture Book Lessons

 The difference between masterful picture books and those written by writers who maybe haven’t honed their craft quite yet, though, is that the masterful picture books get their point across without preaching overtly.